30 Common Presentation Mistakes And How To Avoid Them

 Regardless of why you’re bushed, don’t broadcast it, Says Darlene Price, president of Well Said, Inc. “You’re the star, and the show must go on.”
-Your audience wants and expects value.
+Your audience want and expect value.
 Don’t disappoint them by announcing they’re not getting your best.

-As a speaker, of course you know your primary responsibility is to prepare and rehearse enough to deliver a stellar presentation — one that delivers value for the audience and reflects positively on you,” Price says.
+As a speaker, of course you know your primary responsibility is to prepare and rehearse enough to deliver an outstanding presentation — one that delivers value for the audience and reflects positively on you,” Price says.
 When that’s not possible, don’t announce it.
 Do the best you can and step up the prep next time.

 “I already covered that.
 Weren’t you listening?”

 When an audience member asks a question about a point that you’ve already covered, answer it politely, even if that person wasn’t paying attention.
 Give the person the benefit of the doubt.
 Don’t scold, shame, blame, or embarrass an audience member.